kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/koi-design/index.md

 ---
 published: true
-title: "The Koi Design: Inspiration and Idea For My Website Header"
+title: The Koi Design
 author: Stefan Imhoff
 date: 2007-06-02T02:00:00+02:00
 description: Irezumi (Japanese tattooing) as inspiration for my website and the origin of my design.
 categories:
   - design
 ---

+## Inspiration and Idea For My Header

 The idea for the design of <del>this new website</del> <ins>a previous version of this website</ins> has been buzzing around in my head for some time.
 But somehow she did not want to move into the physical world.
 As an inspiration, I used the art of Japanese tattoo – Irezumi.